Carini: History

 Timaeus, in the thirteenth book of his work Histories, said that it was called Hyccara because the first men who arrived there found a species of fishes which were called hycae (ὕκας).

 Hyccara reached its maximum splendour in the second half of the 5th century BC.
-It became an important maritime emporium and was very popular with the Phoenicians who brought numerous products and metals unknown to Sicily.
+It became an important maritime emporium and was popular with the Phoenicians who brought numerous products and metals unknown to Sicily.
 War broke out between Athens and Syracuse after the Athenians came to Sicily to aid Segesta and Selinunte, enemies of Syracuse.
 In 415 BC Nicias with 5,000 Athenian warriors attacked and destroyed Hyccara.
 Its inhabitants were enslaved and sold at the Catania market, among them the girl Lais, who later became a famous courtesan in Corinth.

 The Hyccarini who escaped the massacre and slavery built the second Hyccara (calling it Iccara) away from the sea nearer the mountains and among the woods in the locality now called San Nicola, around 370 BC.
 The territory was also colonised and inhabited by numerous Carthaginians, attracted by the fertility of the soil, to protect which they built the so-called Wall of Carini.
 The practice of agriculture and trade soon brought wealth to the city, where sumptuous houses were built, many of which had mosaic floors which still remain today.
 Under Roman rule, after the defeat of the Carthaginians (264 BC), a long period of peace followed, during which agriculture in particular flourished.
 The first important event, mentioned by the historians of Rome, is the stay of the emperor Antoninus Pius.